kkmzero/isampp/README.md

 *vehids* - List of definitions for all available vehicles</br>
 *vehhealth* - Vehicle Health configurations</br>
 *carcols* - List of definitions for all available vehicle colors</br>
+*paintjob* - List of definitions for all available vehicle paintjobs</br>
 *weaponids* - List of definitions for weapon identifiers, sorted by weapon slot IDs</br>
 *weatherids* - List of definitions for weather identifiers